transparency-dev/trillian-tessera/README.md

 ### Sharding a Log

 A common way to deploy logs is to run multiple logs in parallel, each of which accepts a distinct subset of entries.
-For example, CT shards logs temporally, based on the expiry data of the certificate.
+For example, CT shards logs temporally, based on the expiry date of the certificate.

 Tessera currently has no special support for sharding logs.
 The recommended way to instantiate a new shard of a log is simply to create a new log as described above.